vpc-ccg/calib/README.md

 - `simulated_reads_l10_m3_k8_e2_t1_q1.0.log`: A log file containing what was printed to std.out
 - `simulated_reads_l10_m3_k8_e2_t1_q1.0.tsv`: A tab delimited file that contains the extracted barcode and minimizers of the reads.

-BarGoat `cluster` has some parameters.
+Calib `cluster` has some parameters.
 Most important of them are the following six:

 - `barcode_length`: Barcode length on a single side of the read.
 Default is 10.